 - Get some Bob's Redmill Tapioca Flour and place it on a dish deep enough to accommodate all the flour plus the water.

 - Cover the tapioca with water.
 The water will bubble as the the tapioca starch starts to absorb it.
-Wait 10-15 mins, then slowly pour all the water out.
-You’ll notice the starch now looks gummy, so we need to dry it.
+Wait an hour, or up to overnight, then slowly pour the water out.
+You'll notice the starch now looks gummy, so we need to dry it.

 - Using paper towels, or a clean dish towel, press gently against the gummy paste.
-I do this a few times, exchanging the paper towels for drier ones, if needed.
+I do this a few times, exchanging the paper towels for drier ones.

 - When the gum looks chalky, and can be perforated with a fork, break it into chunks.